13 Insanely Smart Ways To Save for Retirement

 Do you want to travel and live the good life during retirement?
 We hope so!

-Thanks to the power of compound interest (more on that later), starting to save—even a little—can get you on the path to a successful retirement—but you've got to get moving if you want the good life.
+Thanks to the power of compound interest (more on that later), starting to save—even a little—can get you on the path to a successful retirement.

 Time bound: When you get your end-of-year bonus, contact HR to increase your 401(k) contribution.
 Many choose to increase their contributions by one percent each year.
 It might not sound like a lot, and that's the point—you won't feel it.